Phenomenological study of two minor zeros in neutrino mass matrix using trimaximal mixing: Two minor zeros in neutrino mass matrix

 \section{Two minor zeros in neutrino mass matrix}

 The neutrino mass matrix constructed using the trimaximal mixing matrix is a $3 \times 3$ symmetric matrix and has six independent entries.
 Hence we have six independent minors corresponding to each independent entries in the mass matrix.
 There are total ${^6}C_2$ or $15$ possible ways to have two minor zeros in the mass matrix.
 All the fifteen possible patterns of two minor zero in neutrino mass matrix are listed in Table.~\ref{tab:1}.
 We denote the minor corresponding to $ij^{th}$ element of $M_{ij}$ as $C_{ij}$.
-For completeness, we report all the elements of the neutrino mass matrix for the TM$_1$ and TM$_2$ mixing matrix in Eq.~\ref{eq:55} and Eq.~\ref{eq:56} of appendix \ref{app}.

 In terms of neutrino mass matrix elements, the conditions for two minor zero can be written as

 We can write Eq.~\ref{eq:19} in terms of a complex equation as

 where